Zofia Sadowska: Early life, work and research

-She was born in a noble family (bearing Lubicz coat of arms), to Stanisław Sadowski and Maria Zofia nee Kuczker.
+She was born in a noble family (bearing Lubicz coat of arms), to Stanisław Sadowski and Maria Zofia née Kuczker.
 She graduated with a gold medal from the 4th Women's Gymnasium in Warsaw at Kapucyńska Street.
 In 1904 she began studies at the Women's Medical Institute in Saint-Petersburg, which she graduated with the highest honors in 1911.
 In 1914, she was the first woman and the first Polish woman to defend her doctorate ("On the influence of non-proteinogenic amines on peripheral vessels") at the Military Medical Academy in Saint-Petersburg.
 She worked as an internist in several cities of the Russian Empire, incl. in hospitals of the Russian Red Cross during World War I. In 1918, she returned to Warsaw, where she became an assistant in the 2nd clinic of internal diseases and pathological anatomy of the newly created medical department of the University of Warsaw, and opened a private practice.
 During the war of 1920, she was assigned to the military epidemiological hospital in Grodno.
 She had a reputation for being an excellent diagnostician.